 When not on collecting exhibitions worldwide he lives between London & Norfolk with his three Jackdaws Nancy, Perdita & Mortimer tending to his ever growing collection of plants, tropical fish and stones.

-Hailing from Brooklyn's south side with a BA in Business Studies & an MA in Museum Studies, Allison left NYC's art world in search for creative projects to stimulate her curiosity for the world's most subversive cultures.
-Central to her research has always been a fixation on alternative methods of exhibiting art — working on teh launch of Google Cultural Institute's Street Art Project, an online curatorial project digitising the museum experience, & replacing ads with art for GOOD Magazine's GOOD Cities Project, visually capturing the creative energy of New York through the work of three local artists projected on billboards across the city.
+Hailing from Brooklyn's south side, Allison left NYC's art world in search for creative projects to stimulate her curiosity for the world's most subversive cultures.
+Central to her research has always been a fixation on alternative methods of exhibiting art — curating social experiences for the culturally curious.
+Before arriving in London, she worked on the launch of Google Cultural Institute's Street Art Project, an online curatorial project digitising the museum experience, & replacing ads with art for The Street Museum of Art's GOOD Cities Project, visually capturing the creative energy of New York through the work of three local artists projected on billboards across the city.

-Joining together in 2015 at The Society's, Allison & Rhys' past lives have brought them to The Last Tuesday Society celebration their unique connections between art & underground cultures, alternative nightlife and, of course, curiosity.
+Joining together in 2016 with London's most curious cocktail bar and events programme, Allison & Rhys' past lives have brought them to The Last Tuesday Society celebrating their unique connections between art & underground cultures, alternative nightlife and, of course, curiosity.